-Since we began treating patients with crosslinking nearly a decade ago in our clinical studies, CXL has emerged as a successful technique to slow or stop the progression of keratoconus.
-In this procedure, riboflavin (Vitamin B2) is administered in conjunction with ultraviolet A (UVA – 365nm).
+Since we began treating patients with crosslinking nearly a decade ago in our clinical studies, CXL has emerged as an important advancement in KC treatment to slow or stop the progression of keratoconus.
+In this procedure, riboflavin (Vitamin B2) is administered in conjunction with ultraviolet A (UVA – 365nm) light.
 The interaction of riboflavin and UV causes a photobiologic reaction in the corneal leading to the formation of additional molecular bonds between collagen molecules as well as their supporting biologic sugars.
 This results in stiffening of the cornea, much a placing additional cables on a bridge will help to support it.

 The Corneal Collagen Crosslinking Procedure

 Corneal collagen cross-linking involves the following steps:

 - After numbing drops are applied, your eyelids will be held open with a small instrument to avoid blinking during the procedure.

 - The outer layer of cells of the cornea (clear covering of the eye) will be removed by either a manual or laser technique.
 Sometimes we will leave this layer in place, depending on your individual situation.

 - The lid holder is removed and riboflavin (vitamin B2 eyedrops) will be applied to your eye until there is full uptake into the cornea.